Ben-Henshall/BabylonHealthDemo/README.md

 This project uses Carthage to install dependencies.
 Rather than using the traditional "Carthage update" method, it uses the lightweight method of `--no-build`.

+To pull the currently used versions of the library, use:
+`carthage checkout`

 To update the dependencies, use:
 `carthage update --use-submodules --no-build`